This article deals in fighting shields, from the low-tech to the future tech.

 - it is possible to use the shield to be under full cover, if you set it up and hunker behind it without taking Actions.].

 The scutum is a design used by Imperial Rome’s legion.
 Well, a series of designs, since of course gear and doctrine evolved over time.
-It is a medium shield, though it straddle the border of large shield-ness.
+It is a medium shield, though it straddles the border of large shield-ness.
 The sides are clearly curved, “wrapping” the shield around the user.

 During most eras, scuta are particularly robust.
 They are more durable than most historical shields.
 This also makes them unusually heavy – more than 20 pounds at some points.